swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 print(task.isCancelled) // true
 ```

-It is also important to remember that a task cancellation shield does _not_ interract with querying cancellation through an instance method like this:
+It is also important to remember that a task cancellation shield does _not_ interract with any other task than the current one, so e.g. querying cancellation of a task handle, while executing in a task shield block has no effect on that query:

 ```swift
 let task = Task { }